-For the year ended December 31, 2013, the Plan had rollover contributions of \$58,003,715 resulting from the termination of the company's Herman Miller, Inc. Retirement Income Plan and Herman Miller, Inc. Integrated Metal Technology, Inc. Bargaining Unit Retirement Plan.
+For the year ended December 31, 2014, the Plan had rollover contributions of \$2,336,864.
+For the year ended December 31, 2013, the Plan had rollover contributions of \$58,617,922, which primarily related to the termination of the company's Herman Miller, Inc. Retirement Income Plan and Herman Miller, Inc. Integrated Metal Technology, Inc. Bargaining Unit Retirement Plan.